 The best internal integrations for your workspace will depend on the tools and workflows that matter to your team.
 Here are just a few examples to get your ideas flowing!

 Free up people from having to answer the same questions over and over again by building an internal integration that automatically answers common questions:

 Where should I get packages delivered?

 Allow people to easily create help desk tickets (and suggest potential solutions).

-Allow your team to create new help desk tickets with a simple slash command.
-Instead of having to navigate to a new tool to log an issue or make a request, your team can type /helpdesk into their Slack message box to ask for a new software license, help with wifi, or anything else.
+Allow your members to create new help desk tickets with a simple slash command.
+Instead of having to navigate to a new tool to log an issue or make a request, your team can type /helpdesk into their Slack message box to ask for a new software license, help with Wi-Fi, or anything else.